 Probiotics can be consumed in supplemental form and by eating fermented foods, which naturally contain live cultures.
-Some research has shown that probiotics must contain a minimum of 10 million colony forming units (CFU) per gram at the time of consumption to provide the associated health benefits.1,2 Since probiotics are complex microorganisms that are sensitive to heat, light, moisture, and acidic environments, proper processing and storage of the probiotics are key to ensure their survival.2,3
+Some research has shown that probiotics must contain a minimum of 10 million colony-forming units (CFU) per gram at the time of consumption to provide the associated health benefits.1,2 Since probiotics are complex microorganisms that are sensitive to heat, light, moisture, and acidic environments, proper processing and storage of the probiotics are key to ensuring their survival.2,3

 But wait, that’s not all.
-The relevant number of colony forming units has yet to be addressed.
-While 10 million CFUs was referenced earlier, probiotics can range up to 900 billion CFUs (with most products in the 1 to 50 billion range.)
+The relevant number of colony-forming units has yet to be addressed.
+While 10 million CFUs were referenced earlier, probiotics can range up to 900 billion CFUs (with most products in the 1 to 50 billion range.)
 How many CFUs are necessary for the intended health benefit?
-That’s largely unanswered but information continues to published in this regard.
+That’s largely unanswered but information continues to be published in this regard.

-Dose, type, delivery, preparation, packaging, and storage are all decision factors in regards to probiotics.
+Dose, type, delivery, preparation, packaging, and storage are all decision factors in regard to probiotics.
 That means, the innocent question of “what’s the best probiotic?” quickly becomes complex.

 Lauren M. Martin, MS, CNS and Corey Schuler, RN, CNS, LN, DC

-- Chaikham P. Stability of probiotics encapsulated with Thai herbal extracts in fruit juices and yoghurt during refrigerated storage.
+- Chaikham P. Stability of probiotics encapsulated with Thai herbal extracts in fruit juices and yogurt during refrigerated storage.
 Food Bioscience.
 12/1/ 2015;12:61-6.